thomas0299/futuristic-platipus/capstone/notebooks/README.md

-This is the table of content for my code and notebooks:
+# Table of content for code and notebooks

 First, you will need to use the `environment.yml` environment with all relevant dependencies.